Joe Satriani: 2000–present

 On September 16, 2017, Satriani teased his upcoming 16th studio album, What Happens Next, through social media.
 The album was released on January 12, 2018.
 He collaborated with former Deep Purple bassist Glenn Hughes and Red Hot Chili Peppers drummer Chad Smith, two Rock and Roll Hall of Fame members.

 On April 5, 2019, the guitarist released an eponymous retrospective collection of songs he had recorded in the 1970s with his band Squares.
 The following April, he published his seventeenth solo album, Shapeshifting.

 On January 19, 2022, Satriani released "Sahara" as the first single from his eighteenth album, The Elephants of Mars.
 The record was released on April 8, 2022, by earMUSIC, making it Satriani's first since his 1995 self-titled album to be released by a label other than Epic Records or its parent company, Sony Music.

 In late 2022, Satriani announced a continuation of his G3 touring project, under the title G4 Experience V6.0, which took place on January 3–7, 2023.
 The event was led by Satriani, together with Peter Frampton—among his final performances before retirement, Steve Lukather, and Steve Morse, and included workshops and jam sessions led by Alex Skolnick, Andy James, Cory Wong, Eric Gales, John 5, Mateus Asato, and Nili Brosh.

 In early 2024, Satriani, Steve Vai, and Eric Johnson embarked on a limited-run "Reunion" tour of the original G3 lineup.
-Subsequently, Satriani and Vai continued touring as a double bill under the name SATCHVAI Band.
+Subsequently, Satriani and Vai continued touring as a double bill under the name SATCHVAI.
 After more than fifty years of professional and personal friendship, the pair wrote and recorded their first single together, "The Sea of Emotion, Pt.1", which was released on March 29, 2024.
+In December 2025, it was announced that Animals as Leaders would support SATCHVAI on their 2026 North American tour.